Alonso-del-Arte/chess/README.md

 # Chess

-WORK IN PROGRESS: I think I'll just take this to the point of being a game between two human players, or I might make it so that you can play against the computer, but the computer only looks one move ahead.
+WORK IN PROGRESS: I've decided that in this program you can play against the computer.
+It will have three levels of difficulty: Easy, Medium and Hard, roughly equivalent to Stockfish levels 1, 4, 7.

+When playing White, the computer will always choose the opening randomly, regardless of the difficulty level.

+* On Easy, the computer will only look one move ahead, and prioritize short term checks and captures over longer-term strategy.
+When playing Black, the computer will choose its response to White's opening randomly without regard for vulnerabilities that might thus be exposed.
+* On Medium, the computer will look ahead at more moves, but still prioritize short term captures over longer-term strategy [FINISH WRITING]
+* On Hard, [FINISH WRITING]

 This project is currently in the research phase.
 At this point I'm focusing more on studying the game than in programming it.